It's Fat Bear Week In Alaska's Katmai National Park — Time To Fill Out Your Bracket

 The Fat Bear Week competitors are coastal brown bears who forage along the Brooks River.
 They dine voraciously on one of the largest sockeye salmon runs in the world.
 There's a fascinating science to this annual gorging, Boak says.
 A hormone that usually inhibits hunger switches off in the bears this time of year.

-Boak and her fellow media ranger, Brooklyn White, chose the 2019 competitors— a variety of bears including males, females and so-called sub-adults.
+Boak and her fellow media ranger, Brooklyn White, chose the 2019 competitors— a variety of bears that includes males, females and so-called sub-adults.
 Those are emancipated cubs that have grown up and spent a year on their own.

-Boak and White wanted good before-and-after photos of the 12, showing skinny shots from earlier in the year and recent fat ones after feasting.
+Boak and White wanted good before and after photos of the 12, showing skinny shots from earlier in the year and recent fat ones after feasting.
 Kind of a reverse infomercial.

 White says they also wanted bears that people outside the park had gotten to know after watching them on remote bear cams along the Brooks River.

-"Many of those folks who, you know, [who'd spent] time watching the cams, would already have a relationship with a bear they were seeing in the contest," she says.
+"Many of those folks who, you know, [who had spent] time watching the cams, would already have a relationship with a bear they were seeing in the contest," she says.

 Don't Cross A Line

-The bear cams and 5-year-old Fat Bear Week contest are helping people connect with what goes on inside the park, and helping extend the park's conservation mission.
-According to Boak, last year there were nearly 56, 000 votes for Fat Bear Week.
+The bear cams and the 5-year-old Fat Bear Week contest are helping people connect with what goes on inside the park and helping extend the park's conservation mission.
+According to Boak, last year, there were nearly 56, 000 votes for Fat Bear Week.
 This year, the park hit that number in the first two days.

 Obviously, people like fat bears.

-But there's a line, in the park, they don't like to cross.
+But there's a line, in the park, staffers don't like to cross.
 They try not to anthropomorphize wild animals in a wild place.
 That's why they give the bears numbers.
 Although bear cam followers like to add names.
 Like Lefty, Chunk and Grazer from this year's contest.
-Or last year's champ, Beadnose.
-No. 409.
-Boak says Beadnose is known worldwide, but this year, the bear's not defending her title.
+Or last year's champ, Beadnose, No. 409.
+Boak says Beadnose is known worldwide, but this year, the bear is not defending her title.

-"She was a no-show," Boak says, but doesn't know why.
+"She was a no-show," Boak says, but she doesn't know why.

-Beadnose could've been injured, could've died, or gone to another part of the park to fish.
+Beadnose could have been injured, died, or gone to another part of the park to fish.

 Whatever happened, Boak acknowledges that Beadnose went out on top.